gflarity/nervous/README.md

 	 cd ../
 	 ./bin/nervous

-4a) On linux you can install 'forvever' and copy the init.d script into place:
+4a) On linux you can install 'forever' and copy the init.d script into place:

 ```
 sudo npm install forever -g